vgwb/Antura_arabic/docs/HowTo/Build.md

 - we are currently using the Could build

 ## iOS
-- XCode 8.2.1
+- latest XCode
-- scriptingDefineSymbols: remove SRDebuggerEnabled and eventually the Assets/StompyRobot
+- scriptingDefineSymbols: remove SRDebuggerEnabled and eventually the /Assets/StompyRobot (to reduce app size)
-- disable the BitCode flag
+- disable the BitCode flag (done automatically)